 No football stadium has enjoyed more sustained success in its history than Gillette Stadium.
-Since moving into the place in 2002, the home team’s regular season record is 134-35 as of 2022, and their playoff mark is 19-4 when playing here.
+From 2002 until 2022, the Patriots compiled a regular season record of 134-35, and a playoff mark of 19-4 when playing here.
 Gillette’s main tenant won 16 division titles in the stadium’s first 18 years, and 5 Super Bowls (they were still playing at old Foxborough Stadium when Brady won his first).
 With that kind of success, it’s no wonder that the place has sold out every game in its existence.

 Success doesn’t come cheap.
 The Patriots have some of the highest ticket prices in football.
 But for that price, a fan would see their team win 4 out of 5 times.

 Gillette is sorta in the middle of nowhere, closer to Providence RI than Boston.
 To counter, the Pats designed Patriot Place, a veritable city of its own with over a million square feet of shopping, restaurants, and even a hotel.
 It’s not a bad place to hang if you’re trying to wait out the brutal traffic after the game.

 Parking is pricy, though the team offers a free lot for those willing to not leave until 75 minutes after the game.
 For a suburban stadium, tailgating is only decent, with many fans pre-gaming in Patriot Place rather than the back of their car.
 Some fans take a commuter rail trip offered on game days, but the overwhelming majority drive.